ngjunsiang/laymansguide-src/season13/issue168/issue168.md

 ## What is a search engine?

-Forgive me if you think I am belabouring the obvious. there is the user definition, which is something like “a search box that answers my questions”.
+Forgive me if you think I am belabouring the obvious.
+There is the user definition, which is something like “a search box that answers my questions”.
 Then there is the developer definition which is more like “an indexed database of URLs, descriptions, and ranks”.
 Let’s unpack that.

 ## Indexing and arachnids